microsoft/vscode-webview-ui-toolkit-samples/default/all-components/README.md

-# All Components Sample Extension
+# All Components Gallery Sample Extension

 This sample extension demonstrates every component in the Webview UI Toolkit for Visual Studio Code.